koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_42_physical-flow.md

-# Physical Flow – Description of the Slide
+# Slide 42 of Lecture 10 contains information about Physical Flow – Description of the Slide

 This slide visualizes the **physical movement of a container** through the logistics chain and contrasts Jessica’s **best option** (in blue) with **alternative, less efficient flows** (in red).
 It complements the earlier “Information Flow” slide by showing how the physical shipment actually travels across different transport modes and nodes.
 At the starting point, the **Exporter/Shipper** hands over the cargo.
 Two potential pathways emerge: